A practical guide for good tourism

 - To create a positive impact on the destination

 What are the positive and negative impacts of tourism?

 Tourism is a sensitive industry that can bring both benefits as problems to a destination.
 If tour operators don’t consider the well-being of local communities or the pressure on the environment, it will most likely have disadvantages at the destination.

-Below overview shows the positive and negative impact tourism can create on a destination.
+Below overview shows the positive and negative impacts of tourism on a destination.
 If done right, tourism is in the position to create a better life for everyone at the destination, the traveller included.

 - Builds destinations’ image and brand

 - Increased local spending

 - Preservation of local culture